BatyaGG/Trained-by-Demonstration-NAO-Robot-Controlled-via-a-BCI-system-for-Telepresence/README.md

 However, this script can be useful for various reasons.
 I implemented NAO class, which have cartesian control methods, but the most important is trainTask and preformTask methods which uses my [GMM/GMR implementation](https://github.com/BatyaGG/Gaussian-Mixture-Models) to learn and reproduce mechanical motions of both arms simultaneously.

+If you have working FieldTrip buffer and implemented BCI interface on PC, you can use my script by initial purpose.
+Just run main.py file and prompt of task teaching will appear.
+After 3 tasks will be learned by the robot, event listener will start its process continuously.
+Train your BCI model and try to control NAO robot ;)

 # NAO humanoid robot

 <p align="center">